symfony/symfony-docs/configuration.rst

 production server(s) with your production values.

 To improve performance, you can optionally run the ``dotenv:dump`` command (available in :ref:`Symfony Flex <symfony-flex>` 1.2 or later).
-The command is not registered by default.
+The command is not registered by default, so you must register first in your services:
-In order to enable it, you must add it to their services.yaml file:

 .. code-block:: yaml

+    # config/services.yaml
     services:
         Symfony\Component\Dotenv\Command\DotenvDumpCommand:
             - '%kernel.project_dir%/.env'
             - '%kernel.environment%'

-On PHP >= 8, the two arguments can be removed when autoconfiguration is enabled (which is the default):
+In PHP >= 8, you can remove the the two arguments when autoconfiguration is enabled (which is the default):

 .. code-block:: yaml

+    # config/services.yaml
     services:
         Symfony\Component\Dotenv\Command\DotenvDumpCommand: ~

-Running command:
+Then, run the command:

 .. code-block:: terminal